 What To Expect

->

-> These articles use CorelDRAW X3 for the demonstrations, but versions 11 or 12 will be essentially the same in most cases.
+These now archived articles use CorelDRAW X3 for the demonstrations, but versions 11 or 12 will be essentially the same in most cases.
 Newer versions have changes in icon appearance and more features, but you can still easily follow the demonstrations.
 If you are using an older version of CorelDRAW, my archived CorelDRAW article series was written using CorelDRAW 9 and still shows the original version 9 screen shots.

->

-> This series of articles will be of interest to anyone involved in graphic design.
+This series of articles will be of interest to anyone involved in graphic design.
 Because file sharing is such an important part of graphic design, these articles are intended to illustrate things you will not find so easily in a book or training course.
 I use a tutorial type format suitable for all levels of experience, but the purpose is to cover design principles, not just step by step processes.

 Maybe you are like me and already have several graphic design programs installed on your computer, or perhaps you do not have an artillery of graphics software and you are wondering what is the best, or where to start.
 Buying the most expensive products is not necessarily the best solution.

 My intention here is not to tell you that leading graphic design software is bad or that you should not buy it, but to show you what you can do with CorelDRAW and either gain an advantage by learning it, or use it effectively without the additional investment needed for the “prestige” of owning other software.

 Macromedia, before they were taken over by Adobe, had made some impressive progress over their older products with the release of their MX versions, but Corel had many of those ideas first.
 Adobe had added features to their products, but they made no significant changes and had very little real innovation.
 Corel has consistently offered more productivity with more simplicity.
 No other graphic design software that I am aware of can be customized as much as Corel.